If you'd like to make any home alterations or improvements, you’ll need to get written permission from us before you start any work.

 If you need planning permission or other type of building consent, you must apply for and pay for that permission or consent before we can consider your application.

-Where there is a superior landlord to Notting Hill Housing it is likely that their consent must also be granted.
+Where there is a superior landlord to Notting Hill Genesis it is likely that their consent must also be granted.
 If that is the case you must seek their consent by fulfilling any criteria they set and make payment of any fees which are due.
 You should be aware that this will often lengthen the process of being granted consent.

 If your application is successful you will be able to carry out the alteration or improvement to your home.